MeltwaterArchive/proxymatic/README.md

  * **REFRESH_INTERVAL=60** - Polling interval when using non-event capable backends.
 Defaults to 60 seconds.
  * **EXPOSE_HOST=false** - Expose services running in net=host mode.
 May cause port collisions when this container is also run in net=host mode.
 Defaults to false.
  * **HAPROXY=false** - Use HAproxy for TCP services instead of running everything through Pen.
 Defaults to false.
+ * **VHOST_DOMAIN** - Configure nginx on port 80 with virtual hosts for each service under this domain.

 ## Command Line Usage